Organizational Policies and Practices to Support Healthcare

 Navigating the Complex Landscape of Healthcare Costs and Technology

-This predicament has given rise to an ethical quandary in the healthcare sector.
+This predicament has given rise to an ethical dilemma in nursing and the broader healthcare sector.
 While technology has undeniably addressed complex medical issues and facilitated the commercialization of previously unavailable drugs, it has also led to challenges in healthcare accessibility.
 Advanced technological tools for internal body examination have expedited the diagnosis of diseases like cancer (Barba et al., 2021).
-In theory, this signifies significant progress towards better healthcare and the eradication of some of the deadliest diseases globally.
+In theory, this signifies significant progress toward better patient care and the eradication of some of the deadliest diseases globally.
 However, the growth of technology has made healthcare less accessible, especially without insurance coverage.
 Policymakers must explore avenues to enhance financing for research and therapy to ensure that individuals suffering from various diseases can access the care they need.

 The ramifications of these competing needs are multi-faceted.
 Technology has significantly improved access to medical data and information, primarily through the digitization of healthcare records.
 The digital revolution has brought forth the capability for healthcare professionals to access patient data from virtually any location.
 Healthcare practitioners can now swiftly exchange medical data via intranets and the internet, thereby enhancing patient care.
 Patients can conveniently view their test results via electronic health records on patient portals without having to contact the doctor’s office (“Intelligence Retinal Imaging Systems,” n.d.).
 However, this convenience has also brought about challenges related to data security and breaches, as care teams rely on the most up-to-date information for decision-making.